VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module predicts the income for each simulated household given the number of workers in each age group and the average per capita income for the Azone where the household resides.

-* This module step uses data sources including Census PUMS, OR 2000 Census data are included in the package
+* Data sources include Census PUMS, OR 2000 Census data are included in the package
-* This module step uses model types including Linear regression
+* Model types include Linear regression
-* This module step is estimated using the following methods: Package Build
+* Estimation uses the following methods: Package Build
-* This module step is documented in inst/module_docs/PredictIncome.md
+* Documented in inst/module_docs/PredictIncome.md

 The models in this model step are: